PATRIC3/p3_rnaseq/README.md

-# p3_module_template
+# RNASeq application

-Template repository for PATRIC release engineered modules.
+Perl code for the PATRIC RNASeq application.